 In the updated design from 2015 onward, there is an anti-judder washer that fit inside the outside driving plate, along with a spacer.

-Once you’ve added that washer, the difference between the clutch with it and without it is night and day.
+Once you’ve added those washers, the difference between the clutch with it and without it is night and day.

-With the modified clutch you can launch quickly, do clutch wheelies (if that’s your thing… it’s not mine), and commute effortlessly.
+With the modified clutch you can launch quickly and commute effortlessly.

 This makes this one of the best bang-for-the-buck modifications for the Ducati Hypermotard or Hyperstrada.